LANparties/awesome-lanparty-software/README.md

 - [LAN game scanner](https://github.com/991jo/lan-game-scanner)
 - [Pterodactyl Panel](https://github.com/pterodactyl/panel) – "Pterodactyl is the open-source game server management panel built with PHP7, Nodejs, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to administrators and users."
 - [gameserver_webinterface](https://github.com/amshove/gameserver_webinterface) – "Webinterface für LAN-Partys zum einfachen starten/stoppen/verwalten von Gameservern."
+- [Wilfred](https://github.com/wilfred-dev/wilfred) – "Wilfred is a command-line interface for running and managing game servers locally.
+It uses Docker to run game servers in containers, which means they are completely separated.
+Wilfred can run any game that can run in Docker."

 ### Gameserver Configs